-The Women’s National Team Sues US Soccer For Equal Pay
+The US Women’s Soccer Team Is Taking Its Fight For Equal Pay To Court

 Some of the world's most famous female soccer stars made a big statement on International Women's Day on Friday.
 Just months before the Women's World Cup, players on the Women's National Team sued U.S. Soccer over the pay gap between their team and the Men's National Team.